Arts Tasmania Jeju International Residency

 - a contribution towards materials and presentation costs.

-During the residency the selected artists will engage with local Korean artists and have the opportunity to offer artist talks, presentations and a public exhibition.
-There will also be opportunities for cultural excursions and field trips.
+During the residency the selected artists will engage with local Korean artists and have the opportunity to offer artist talks, workshop presentations, cultural excursions and field trips.

 This program aims to build cultural understanding through direct people-to-people links and impact on artists’ careers through exposure and time in new contexts, cultures and environments.
 As part of this reciprocal exchange Korean artists will undertake a residency in Tasmania.